 – Diagnosis and Treatment

 Of note, the Vascular Wellness clinician saw this patient a few months later, and the patient had improved enough to be moved to a Skilled Nursing Facility.
 She had lost over 60 pounds and was mobile and walking.
 She was a much healthier version of herself than when she was first recovering from her stroke.
-Seeing patient progress was very satisfying for this clinician, similar to all Vascular Wellness clinicians.
+Seeing a patient’s progress is always very satisfying for all Vascular Wellness clinicians.

 Vascular Access Specialist